Why is this survey important? What difference will it make?

 How can schools use the results?

-The COMPASS project aims to inform schools about what policies, programs, and resources are effective in promoting healthy lifestyles for Ontario youth.
+The COMPASS project aims to inform schools about what policies, programs, and resources are effective in promoting healthy lifestyles for Canadian youth.
 The School Health Profile is meant to inform the school whether its existing programs and policies are supporting healthy students, and whether any changes to policies and programs translate into changes in student health.